-Some authors propose that VitD status could also strongly account for variability in COVID-19 severity [31].
-This suggestion might be supported by the data from European countries: there exists a negative correlation between levels of mean 25OH-D and number of cases of COVID-19 for 1 million (1 M) of population in each country, as well as a negative correlation between levels of mean 25OH-D and the number of deaths caused by COVID-19/1 M [23].
-Similar findings regarding mean 25OH-D levels and COVID-19 mortality rates were found by others in the study on data from 12 European countries [17].
-However, a retrospective study on data from 20 European countries found a significant negative correlation for levels of mean vitamin D with COVID-19 cases, but not with death rates per 1 M of population [32].
-But in a recent meta-analysis with a total of 1,368 COVID-19 positive patients, low VitD levels (i.e., deficiency) were significantly associated with poorer patient outcomes (e.g., development of ARDS, intensive care unit admission or death) and prognosis [33].
+Some authors propose that VitD status could also strongly account for variability in COVID-19 severity.31 This suggestion might be supported by the data from European countries: there exists a negative correlation between levels of mean 25OH-D and number of cases of COVID-19 for 1 million (1 M) of population in each country, as well as a negative correlation between levels of mean 25OH-D and the number of deaths caused by COVID-19/1 M.23 Similar findings regarding mean 250H-D levels and COVID-19 mortality rates were found by others in the study on data from 12 European countries.17 However, a retrospective study on data from 20 European countries showed a significant negative correlation for levels of mean vitamin D with COVID-19 cases, but not with death rates per 1 M of population.32 But in a recent meta-analysis with a total of 1,368 COVID-19-positive patients, low VitD levels (ie deficiency) were significantly associated with poorer patient outcomes (eg development of ARDS, intensive care unit admission or death) and prognosis.33

-Of note, VitD could also give some protection from other infectious diseases.
-As stated in many reviews, studies showed that adequate VitD status is associated with lower risk of seasonal influenza and acute upper respiratory tract infections, Dengue fever, rotavirus infection, viral hepatitis B, as well as infections caused by some other coronavirus species; some interventional studies (however, not all) found that VitD supplementation could also reduce the risk of some aforementioned infectious diseases [4, 19, 27, 34-36].
+Of note, VitD could also provide protection against other infectious diseases.
+As stated in many reviews, studies showed that adequate VitD status is associated with lower risk of seasonal influenza and acute upper respiratory tract infections, Dengue fever, rotavirus infection, viral hepatitis B, as well as infections caused by some other coronavirus species; some interventional studies (however, not all) showed that VitD supplementation could also reduce the risk of some aforementioned infectious diseases.^{4,19,27,34-36}

 Taken together, all these facts undoubtedly suggest relationships between low VitD and COVID-19.
-Some authors even suggested that patients having VitD deficiency should be considered as high risk group for getting severe illness from COVID-19 [37].
-In addition, more and more humans have a risk to get less sun exposure due to "stay at home" mitigation strategies [3, 17], consequently, many of us could be named as members of risk group for VitD deficiency, and, paradoxically, can obtain a higher risk to get ill with

-COVID-19 or other infections.
-Definitely, further observational studies are needed; some guidelines for research in this COVID-19 and VitD field were also recently suggested [31, 37].
+Some authors even suggested that patients having VitD deficiency should be considered as high risk group for getting severe illness from COVID-19.37 In addition, more and more humans haverisk of being less exposed to sunlight because of 'stay at home' mitigation strategies,^{3,17} consequently, many of us could be named as members of risk group for VitD deficiency, and, paradoxically, could be at a higher risk of being ill with COVID-19 or other infections.
+Certainly, further observational studies are needed; some guidelines for research in this field have also been recently suggested.^{31,37}